kitschpatrol/tldraw-cli/readme.md

 This tool is not a part of the official tldraw project, and it is currently only tested and known to be compatible with tldraw 2.0.0-beta.2.\_

 Due to the current implementation of tldraw, export depends on functionality provided by a web browser.
-So, behind the scenes, this app serves a local instance of tldraw, then loads a `.tldr` and invokes the export download via [Puppeteer](https://pptr.dev).
+So, behind the scenes, this app serves a local instance of tldraw, then loads a `.tldr` and invokes the export download via the [Puppeteer](https://pptr.dev) headless browser automation tool.

 This can be a bit slow, (exporting seems to take a second or two), but in the context of a statically-generated content pipeline it's not the end of the world.